UnderATK/IBM-QRadar-SIEM/Syslog Test/README.md

 🔍 What does it do?
   * Simulates different log sources and events.
-  * Generates logs in standard SYSLOG formats.
+  * Generates logs in standard SYSLOG formats (OR JSON format).
   * Validates the integration of SYSLOG with your SIEM solution.

 🔧 Why use it?